Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 ## Finding things in files and directories

-What if we only wanted the lines that matched a specific chromsome?
+What if we only wanted the lines that matched a specific chromosome?
 Use `grep` to search input for particular patterns.
 We can output the contents of the file to the screen, and then search that output for lines that match chromosome X.

 	$ cat CellContigs.bedRnaElements | grep chrX

-***Exercise***: Search for the chromsome 1 instead of chromosome X. What happens?
+***Exercise***: Search for the chromosome 1 instead of chromosome X. What happens?

 Why do we get chromsome 1, 10, 11, 12, etc?
 Use the `-w` flag to get full words!